-If the secretary of state determines that one or more grounds exist under § 47-18-16.3 for dissolving a cooperative, he_the secretary shall serve the cooperative with written notice of his_that_determination_under § 47-15-22.
+If the secretary of state determines that one or more grounds exist under § 47-18-16.3 for dissolving a cooperative, the secretary shall serve the cooperative with written notice of that determination.
 If the cooperative does not correct each ground for dissolution or demonstrate to the reasonable satisfaction of the secretary of state that each ground determined by the secretary of state does not exist within sixty days after service of the notice is perfected, the secretary of state shall administratively dissolve the cooperative by signing a certificate of dissolution that recites the ground or grounds for dissolution and its effective date.
-The secretary of state shall file the original of the certificate and serve a copy on the cooperative under § 47-15-22.
+The secretary of state shall file the original of the certificate and serve a copy on the cooperative.
 A cooperative administratively dissolved continues its corporate existence but may not carry on any business except that necessary to wind up and liquidate its business and affairs under this chapter.
 Administrative dissolution of a cooperative does not terminate the authority of its registered agent.